linked-db/linked-ql/README.md

   ├── ...
 ```

-Linked QL lets you just alter your DB however you may with automatic savepoints happening within your DB as you go:
+Linked QL lets you just alter your DB however you may, but this time, with automatic savepoints happening within your DB as you go:

 ```js
 // Alter schema